Why I teach

-In online classrooms I make it my mission to bring the experience of a traditional courseroom to the online environment.
+In online classrooms, I make it my mission to bring the experience of a traditional course to the online environment.
 This pursuit is the subject of my Doctorate in Education.
 This is my goal, to continuously bridge the gap that exists between brick-and-mortar courses and online courses.
 Developing their education through strong leadership has been my top priority and has led me towards further study as I finish my own degree.
-My students have many factors in their lives that can have a direct effect on their education, they are mothers, fathers, parents, husbands and wives.
-It is my job as a librarian and instructor, to help them navigate through life challenges by understanding their needs, which is being understanding and being an academic advocate, advisor, and instructor.
+My students have many factors in their lives that can have a direct effect on their education, they are mothers, fathers, parents, husbands, and wives.
+It is my job as a librarian and instructor, to help them navigate through life challenges by understanding their needs, which is understanding and being an academic advocate, advisor, and instructor.

 My Purpose as an Instructor